coder/docs/setup/installation.md

    You can find/define these values in your [PostgreSQL server configuration file](https://www.postgresql.org/docs/current/config-setting.html).

+   > For more information, [see our guide](../guides/deployments/postgres.md) on setting up a PostgreSQL instance.

 1. [Enable dev URL usage](../admin/devurls.md).
 Dev URLs allow users to access the web servers running in your workspace.
 To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.
 This